Skip to main content

 Voltage-Gated Calcium Channels

 Voltage-gated calcium channels are specialized proteins in the presynaptic membrane that open in response to depolarization.
-When these channels open, calcium ions (Ca²+) flow into the neuron, which is essential for the process of neurotransmitter release.
-The influx of calcium ions is a key trigger for synaptic vesicles to fuse with the membrane and release their contents into the synaptic cleft.
+When these channels open, calcium ions flow into the neuron, which is essential for the fusion of synaptic vesicles with the presynaptic membrane, leading to neurotransmitter release into the synaptic cleft.

 Recommended video: